sankarML/CSP-MvCDA/README.md

 # CSP-MvCDA
 % Python code for Class-Structure Preserving Multi-View Correlated Discriminant Analysis for Multiblock Data (CSP-MvCDA)
 % Authors: Sankar Mondal and Pradipta maji
-% Date: February, 2024

 There are three folders, namely, Code, Data and Result inside the folder CSP-MvCDA-main.